ezeamaka2/react_typescript/README.md

 # React and Typescript Todo App

-working with typescript and react js to build a todo app
+Building a todo app with React and Typescript